 You're going to have to work hard to get your money's worth out of the Madrid City Pass, though it's worth it if you plan to explore a lot of the city, especially the many museums and fine dining options Madrid has to offer.

-Madrid's top two museums, the Museo del Prado and the Reina Sofia, are 14 and 8 euro respectively, but both museums are open for free most days for a couple of hours.
-Ultimately, you can experience both of these for free but might waste a lot of time fighting the crowd when the museums are open to everyone.
+Madrid's top two museums, the Museo del Prado and the Reina Sofia, cost 15 and 10 euro respectively for admission, but both museums are open for free most days for a couple of hours.
+Ultimately, you can experience both of these for free but might waste a lot of time navigating the crowd when the museums are open to everyone.

 If you want to spread your museum visits out, you'll need one of the longer Madrid Cards, which are much better value for money.
 When deciding if the five-day card is right for you, take the following into consideration:

 - If there are two museums per day that you want to see, you will save more in admission than the price of the card.

 - Normal price tickets to the Santiago Bernabeu stadium tour, Faunia Nature Park, and the Madrid Amusement Park all cost more than one day of your five-day pass.
 In fact, Faunia and the Amusement Park, at about 25 euros each, both cost nearly two days' worth of your pass.

 - The priority access you get at some of the biggest museums could be worth at least half an hour of your time.